ruby-numo/numo-gnuplot/README.md

 * [GitHub site](https://github.com/masa16/numo-gnuplot)

-Although there are many [other Gnuplot interface libraries for Ruby](https://github.com/masa16/numo-gnuplot#related-work), none of them have so simple interface as to obtain an XY data plot by just typing:
+Although there are many [other Gnuplot interface libraries for Ruby](https://github.com/masa16/numo-gnuplot#related-work), none of them have so simple interface as to show an XY data plot by just typing:

     plot x,y